 Plastic packaging and glass are the biggest causes of waste, but drink cans aren’t too far behind.
-7,500 tonnes of aluminium cans are thrown out in the UK.
+7,500 tonnes of aluminium cans are thrown out in the UK, which totals £700k in landfill costs.
 If you stacked these cans, they’d be 3.8 million times taller than the world’s biggest building, the Burj Khalifa skyscraper.

 If you’ve been shocked by these huge comparisons, there are ways to reduce your carbon footprint this Christmas.

 Emi Murphy, Campaigner at Friends of the Earth, says: